 This set of printable phonics flashcards consists of 84 letters and digraphs and the most common sounds represented by each.
-They provide a working set of phonograms for a young child learning to read, or for an older child that needs a clearer understanding of the phonetic structure of words.
-As explained below, the set can be used as a stand-alone instructional tool, or as part of the homeschooling curriculum found here on the site, or as a review either during or after the use of the phonics workbook available here at OnTrack Reading.
+They provide a working set of phonograms for a young child learning to read, or for an older child that needs a clearer understanding of English phonics.
+The set can be used to review the code knowledge taught in the OnTrack Reading Phonics Program, or as a stand-alone instructional tool.

 Description of the Flash Cards